chaitanyagupta/repl-server/README.md

     (ql:quickload :repl-server)

-The first time you this, Quicklisp will ask your permission to download various Common Lisp libraries which are required to run repl-server.
+The first time you do this, Quicklisp will ask your permission to download various Common Lisp libraries which are required to run repl-server.

-Once the required libraries are downloaded, you start the HTTP server:
+Once the required libraries are downloaded, and the repl-server source code is loaded, you start the HTTP server:

     (repl-server:start-server)